 After StorNext is installed, you are ready to configure your system.
 Quantum recommends using the StorNext Configuration Wizard, which walks you through the steps of configuring your system for the first time.
-For more information about logging in to StorNext and using the Configuration Wizard, see Using the StorNext Configuration Wizard on page 24.

-Clear Browser Cache If you are upgrading to StorNext 4.1 from a previous 3.x release, before logging in to the StorNext GUI for the first time you must first clear your Internet browser's cache.
-Doing this ensures that any settings from an earlier StorNext release are cleared and will not affect StorNext 4.1 Logging In to StorNext operation.
-For instructions, see Accessing the StorNext GUI on page 22.
-SSL Certificate Exception When you log into StorNext for the first time, you might see a message warning you about a security certificate.
-Refer to the Quantum Knowledge Base for a permanent workaround to this issue.
-For a temporary solution, create a certificate exception that will allow you to log into StorNext without seeing the warning message during Starting StorNext Components subsequent logins.
-When you log in to StorNext for the first time, the System Control screen appears.
-On this screen you can start StorNext File System and Storage Manager by clicking Start .

-Obtaining StorNext Permanent Licenses

-StorNext comes with temporary 30-day licenses, but you should enter permanent licenses through the StorNext GUI as soon as it is convenient.
+For more information about logging in to StorNext and using the Configuration Wizard, see Using the StorNext Configuration Wizard on page 23.
+Logging In to StorNext For instructions, see Accessing the StorNext GUI on page 21.
+SSL Certificate When you log into StorNext for the first time, you might see a message warning you about a security certificate.
+Refer to the Quantum Exception Knowledge Base for a permanent workaround to this issue.
+For a temporary solution, create a certificate exception that will allow you to log into StorNext without seeing the warning message during subsequent logins.
+Starting StorNext When you log in to StorNext for the first time, the System Control screen appears.
+On this screen you can start StorNext File System and Components Storage Manager by clicking Start.
+Obtaining StorNext StorNext comes with temporary 30-day licenses, but you should enter Permanent Licenses permanent licenses through the StorNext GUI as soon as it is convenient.